 The recipe he chose came from David Lebovitz’s book Ready for Dessert.
 They are magnificent and easy, easy, easy to make.
 David has you refrigerate the cookie dough, which really does improve the texture and they don’t spread out or lose the crosshatch pattern.
 The Fabulous Baker Boy used Skippy peanut butter, per David’s request not to use a natural, freshly ground version.
 I couldn’t agree more, even though I prefer to eat the all natural kind.
 Peanut butter made with hydrogenated vegetable oils will hold their shape better and won’t be as greasy or dense.
 One thing we found is that the texture changed considerably with the amount of baking.
-If you want a softer cookie, as David describes, you want to err on the side of underbaking slightly.
+If you want a softer cookie, as David describes, you want to err on the side of under baking slightly.
 Our cookies were more like peanut butter shortbread, because we made the cookies way bigger and baked them several minutes more, but we LOVED them like this.
 Maybe try a tray each way and decide which style you like better.Read More

 I have made a discovery.
 It is peanut flour.
 Maybe you already know about this richly flavored, silky smooth, gluten-free, low-fat, protein packed ingredient?
 I just found it recently.
 Actually, the Peanut Board in Georgia sent me some to play with and I went gaga over it.
-Then, I was perusing the isles at Trader Joe’s, as I am apt to do, and there it was in their minuscule baking section.
+Then, I was perusing the aisles at Trader Joe’s, as I am apt to do, and there it was in their minuscule baking section.
 Which means I am NOT the first to know about this.

 Unlike other nut flours this one is defatted, which means they remove a portion of the fat, so the peanuts can be milled to a powder.
 The result is an amazingly smooth texture, with lots of healthy protein and very little fat.
-These cookies seemed an obvious recipe to start playing with the flour.
+These peanut butter cookies seemed an obvious recipe to start playing with the flour.
 I wasn’t expecting the flavor to be enhanced as much as I was looking for a gluten-free alternative to the classic cookie.
 Boy was I wrong, the flavor was more intense and the texture is smoother and more tender than my old recipe.
 I’d never thought to do a peanut butter cookie post before, because honestly it just didn’t excite me enough.
-Now I can say I am all a twitter about these cookies!
+Now I can say I am all atwitter about these cookies!
 The trick to their success is slightly under baking them so the center is a bit soft and the outside is crisp.
 I also used a chunky peanut butter for even more peanut taste and texture.

 See my pastry movie recommendation at the bottom of this post.Read More